TypQxQ/Klipper_ToolChanger/README.md

 This are python extras, macros and example config for the [Klipper 3D printer firmware](https://github.com/Klipper3d/klipper).
-I originally created this as macros when converting my Jubilee based toolchangerfrom RRF and Duet3 to Klipper.
+I originally created this as macros when converting my Jubilee based toolchanger from RRF and Duet3 to Klipper.

 I welcome all contribution!

 This is still a work in progress.
-Treat it as a late alpha to early Beta.
+Treat it as a alpha version.

 ## Features